 The goal of the Center for Integrated Drug Research (ZIW) is the research, pharmacological characterization and formulation of innovative drugs and the transfer from a university environment into an established, rational clinical validation as drug candidate or a structure for further development in the pharmaceutical industry.
 The spectrum includes toxicological testing, pharmacological and pharmacokinetic validation of active substances independently in their later indication.

-The Faculty of Chemistry and Chemical Biology, the Faculty of Biochemical and Chemical Engineering, the Max Planck Institute of Molecular Physiology, the Chemical Genomics Centre of the Max Planck Society (CGC), the Leibniz Research Centre for Working Environment and Human Factors at TU Dortmund University (IfADo), the Leibniz Institute for Analytical Sciences (ISAS), the BioMedizinZentrum Dortmund (BMZ), Lead Discovery Center GmbH (LDC), IMD Natural Solutions GmbH and Taros Chemicals GmbH & Co.
+The Department of Chemistry and Chemical Biology, the Department of Biochemical and Chemical Engineering, the Max Planck Institute of Molecular Physiology, the Chemical Genomics Centre of the Max Planck Society (CGC), the Leibniz Research Centre for Working Environment and Human Factors at TU Dortmund University (IfADo), the Leibniz Institute for Analytical Sciences (ISAS), the BioMedizinZentrum Dortmund (BMZ), Lead Discovery Center GmbH (LDC), IMD Natural Solutions GmbH and Taros Chemicals GmbH & Co.
 KG are participants in ZIW.

 The Center for Applied Psychology (ZAP) is a scientific forum for the promotion of interdisciplinary research in the field of applied psychology.
 The aim of the ZAP is to bundle the diverse research activities of psychologists at TU Dortmund University in order to develop new and innovative approaches to applied psychology.